cotarr/irc-hybrid-client-dev-tools/debug/README.md

 ## Scope

 Overall, the irc-hybrid-client application involves 3 parts: the web browser, the web server, and the IRC server.
-The tests in this debug utility are primarily intended to test the web server as it listens for incoming HTTP requests from the internet.
+The tests in this utility are primarily intended to test the web server as it listens for incoming HTTP requests from the internet.
 The scope of these tests is limited to the web server routes related to security, authentication and basic function.